De Havilland Mosquito operational history: Pathfinder operations

 Mosquito bombers were soon an important aircraft within PFF operations.
 They became the main element of the Light Night Striking Force (LNSF) and from early in 1943, they were used for target marking, particularly in the initial phases of the raid, when their pyrotechnics would be followed up by additions from the heavy Pathfinder bombers.
 The LNSF carried out high speed night raids with precision aiming and navigation.
 Their mission was twofold: they targeted small but vital installations; and acted as a diversion from the raids of the heavy bombers, simulating large formations through the use of Window.
 On nights when no heavy bomber raid was planned, the LNSF would continue to deny the German air defences a rest by means of 'nuisance raids' that were of increasing ferocity as the Group acquired more Mosquito bombers.

 On 1 June 1943, the two pioneering Squadrons, 105 and 139, joined No. 109 Squadron within the LNSF whose "nuisance raids" were already gaining approval from Harris and Churchill.
 Initially they were engaged in moderately high level (about 10 000 ft.) night bombing, diversionary raids and dropping Window.
 They made 67 trips that summer, mainly to Berlin.
 Soon after, some of the 105 Squadron aircraft were equipped with Oboe.
 In June 1943 109 Squadron received Mosquito B.IX's, also fitted for Oboe, and with their higher altitude capability they were able to extend its range.
 Other Mosquito Squadrons were added to No.8 PF Group with better Marks of the bomber, starting with B.IX's going to 139 Squadron.

+From around December 1943, the Siren Tour series of spoof raids were deployed by the LNSF, mostly in northern Germany.